infinite-table/infinite-react/source/src/utils/notes-status.md

 - how to keep error info?
   - per row: unnecessary overhead as most errors will be per row batch
-  - er batch: how to keep it in sync with the individual rows?
+  - per batch: how to keep it in sync with the individual rows?

 # Retry/refetch info